Voluntary community and social enterprise sector funding model consultation

 - Northern Ireland Business Groups, Trade Unions and Voluntary Sector unite to highlight benefits of remaining within the EU

-- Assembly to debate cuts to voluntary and community sector
+- Strategic support to the voluntary and community sector consultation events